5 of The Best Sports Betting Books

-Each of the eight sections of the book can be used in a ‘standalone’ manner and contain charts, graphs, examples and exercises to aid usability - definitely a truly evergreen volume and well worthy of adding to your library.
+Each of the eight sections of the book can be used in a ‘standalone’ manner and contain charts, graphs, glossary, examples and exercises to aid usability - definitely a truly evergreen volume and well worthy of adding to your library.

 There are two editions of this book 2009 (Hardback) and 2015 (Paperback) and it is also available as a Kindle edition.
 There is also a decent preview via Google Books.

 Weighing The Odds in Sports Betting

 If you are looking for a modestly priced sports betting ‘bible’ to keep handy, then this is certainly one to add to your shortlist.
 King Yao has achieved a happy balance of providing essential information for beginners, moving on gradually through the volume to more sophisticated analysis.

 Yao’s stance throughout is the need to apply intelligence and thought to your bets, as well as analysis and research.
 The book includes some of the author’s personal experiences and an exciting interview with a member of a professional sports betting syndicate.

 This book does not provide you with a ready-made strategy for betting and Yao is occasionally critiqued for not ‘giving away enough information’.
 What the book does do is provide more than enough facts for you to create your own.